-WINGINE was designed by Chips & Technologies to be an extremely high speed framebuffer requiring motherboard support in the form of a chipset and a proprietary local bus WINGINE slot.
+WINGINE was designed by Chips & Technologies to be an extremely high speed framebuffer requiring motherboard support in the form of a C&T chipset and a proprietary local bus WINGINE slot into which the WINGINE graphics board was inserted.
 This made the system one of the preferred graphics configurations for NEXTSTEP, as the operating system did not employ any 2D graphics acceleration – all it wanted was an extremely high bandwidth video subsystem.
 (Graphically intensive NEXTSTEP was the first OS to feature “solid drags” of windows which, at the time, was a rather heavy lift.)

-The following is an excerpt from SmartComputing’s Jan. ’93 article, “CHIPS And Technologies’ WINGINE: Giving Windows Horsepower” (Google cache here, if needed):
+The following is an excerpt from SmartComputing’s Jan. ’93 article, “CHIPS And Technologies’ WINGINE: Giving Windows Horsepower” (via Internet Archive):

 The WINGINE also utilized expensive, dual-ported VRAM as opposed to cheaper DRAM for optimal speed.
 I can attest to the performance delivered by the system; that black 486 truly felt like a graphics workstation.
 An interesting piece of technology history.